Software Engineer for Athlete Performance Research

 We embed these values in excellence of education, research, and operation.

-The software engineer will undertake a wide variety of development projects:
+The software engineer will work with the software development team on a wide variety of development projects:

 Develop a mobile application for real-time movement analysis during activities like running, jumping, and cutting.